 The Music for Autism is a non-profit program that operates in multiple locations across the United States.
 In New York, you will find them doing shows in Brooklyn, Queens, and Manhattan.
 They offer interactive shows for kids with special needs.
 Family members can accompany their children to these shows and enjoy a wide range of performances.
 The program covers everything from Broadway to classical music.
 Every once in a while, they will even do a bilingual concert for Spanish speakers.

-The show is free to attend, but you do have to register in advance.
+The show is free to attend, but you must register in advance.
 Music is a great way to explore your inner emotions, and your kids will surely be delighted to attend these shows.

 Walkway Over the Hudson

-Even during the summer, check the weather forecast before you leave for the location.
+Even during the summer, check the weather forecast before leaving for the location.
 The New York weather might surprise you at times, which is why you must stay updated on it using apps that provide data-driven accurate weather forecasts.

 Subway Sleuths – NYC Transit Museum

 Kids are divided into small groups based on their ages.
 A special education teacher is stationed at the venue at all times to attend to the kids’ needs.
-There is also a speech-language pathologist as well as an educator from the museum accompanying the kids.
+There is also a speech-language pathologist and an educator from the museum accompanying the kids.
 Make sure you register beforehand, as the seating capacity for this program is limited.

 Aquarium of Niagara